laravel/docs/broadcasting.md

 #### Authorization Callback Model Binding

 Just like HTTP routes, channel routes may also take advantage of implicit and explicit [route model binding](/docs/{{version}}/routing#route-model-binding).
-For example, instead of receiving the string or numeric order ID, I may request an actual `Order` model instance:
+For example, instead of receiving the string or numeric order ID, you may request an actual `Order` model instance:

     use App\Order;